El Camino: A Breaking Bad Movie: Release

 El Camino: A Breaking Bad Movie had its world premiere on October 7, 2019, at the Regency Village Theatre in Los Angeles, with multiple cast members from the film, Breaking Bad, and Better Call Saul in attendance.
 Netflix digitally released the film on October 11, 2019.
-El Camino also received a limited theatrical release from October 11 to 13 in the United States.
+El Camino also received a limited theatrical release in the United States from October 11 to 13, 2019.
 It later premiered on AMC television on February 16, 2020, following a complete marathon of the series on the network.

 On the day of El Camino's release, Robert Forster, who played Ed in both the series and film, died of complications from brain cancer, at the age of 78.
-Among others throughout Hollywood, the cast and crew of Breaking Bad paid tribute to him.
+Among others throughout Hollywood, the cast and crew of Breaking Bad and El Camino paid tribute to him.
 According to Aaron Paul, Forster watched the film before his passing: "he was so proud of it and of me.
 He called to tell me that he loved me.
 I sensed something was wrong, but I got on a plane and, when I landed, he'd died.
 It was incredibly sad to hear".

 Audience viewership

 Nielsen reported that El Camino drew 2.65 million viewers within a day of its release, with an overall 6.54 million total viewers during opening weekend.
 An additional reported 8.2 million viewers watched a few minutes of El Camino during its first three days of availability.
 This compared well to Breaking Bad's fifth-season premiere with 5.9 million viewers and finale with 10.3 million when they first aired on AMC.
 After the first week of its release, Netflix announced that over 25 million households had seen the film.

 For El Camino's limited theatrical release, 12 of the 125 theaters that screened the film reported a combined gross of $40,000, an average of $3,333 per venue.
-TheWrap calculated that if El Camino received a proper wide theatrical release, and assuming that every reported viewer had instead purchased a ticket for the average price to see it, then it likely could have topped the box office that weekend.
+TheWrap calculated that if El Camino received a proper wide theatrical release, and that if every reported viewer had purchased a ticket for the average price to see it, then the film would have topped the box office that weekend.
 Months later, El Camino drew 774,000 viewers for its AMC television premiere.

 Home media

-El Camino received its first home video release on October 13, 2020, as a DVD/Blu-ray combo packaged in a limited edition steelbook from Sony Pictures Home Entertainment.
-Features exclusive to the Blu-ray consisted of a commentary track from Vince Gilligan and Aaron Paul, deleted and extended scenes, a gag reel, and scene studies with Gilligan.
-Other features on both the Blu-ray and DVD included a commentary track from multiple members of the cast and crew, a behind-the-scenes documentary, promotional teasers and trailers, and visual effects design galleries.
+El Camino received its first home video release on October 13, 2020, as a DVD/Blu-ray combo packaged in a limited edition SteelBook from Sony Pictures Home Entertainment.
+Features exclusive to the Blu-ray consist of a commentary track from Vince Gilligan and Aaron Paul, deleted and extended scenes, a gag reel, and scene studies with Gilligan.
+Other features on both the Blu-ray and DVD include a commentary track from multiple members of the cast and crew, a behind-the-scenes documentary, promotional teasers and trailers, and visual effects design galleries.